esheldon/fitsio/README.md

 Installation
 ------------
+The easiest way is using pip

+    pip install fitsio

-Either download the tar ball ("Downloads" in the center of the github page) or use
+Also, you can download the source from github ("Downloads" in the center of the github page) or use

     git clone git://github.com/esheldon/fitsio.git